Rating Review - Rebalancing our Rating System

 I am asking this again as I think the first attempt I did something incorrectly. - Could we have more information on the proposal that has been developed that " rebalances the distribution of rates" ? - how would a ratepayers " capacity to pay " be determined for this review?

-Lmfelix asked about 2 months agoThanks for following up, sometimes questions don’t appear straight away due to moderation, so we appreciate you asking again.
+Lmfelix asked 3 months agoThanks for following up, sometimes questions don’t appear straight away due to moderation, so we appreciate you asking again.

 To help with your query, the detailed proposal - Review of the Basis of Rating Consultation Paper – Part A, prepared by UHY Haines Norton - is available to read and download here on the project site.